Ollie-Pearce/rustmc/README.md

 # Experiment 2 (Crates)

-To replicate the results in Table 2, run the following command:
+To replicate the results in Table 2, navigate to `experiment2_crates/` and run the following command:

 ```
 ./run_experiment2